flyingmachine/brave-clojure-web/content/core-functions-in-depth.md

 ```

 The takeaway here is that you can use `map` on datasets which can be
-treated as logical sequences (a collection of elements which can be
+treated as a logical sequence &mdash; a collection of elements which
-traversed one at a time), even if they're not actually sequences.
-This
+can be traversed one at a time &mdash; even if they're not actually
+sequences.
+(By the way, a "logical sequence" is often referred to
+simply as a "seq".)
+This is what's meant by "programming to
-is because these data structures &ndash; vectors, lists, sets, and
+abstractions."
+In this case, vectors, lists, sets, and maps all take
-maps &ndash; take part in the *sequence abstraction*.
-Some quick
+part in the *sequence abstraction*, meaning that they can be treated
-terminology: in Clojure, we use the term *seq* to refer to these
-logical sequences.
+as logical sequences even though they aren't implemented as lists,
+which would be required in other Lisps, or even as sequential data
+structures.

 There's more: if a data structure takes part in the sequence
 abstraction then it can make use of the extensive seq library, which
 includes such superstar functions as `reduce`, `filter`, `distinct`,
 `group-by`, and dozens more.
 So, if you can treat a data structure as
 a seq then you get oodles of functionality for free.

-This is what's meant by "programming to abstractions."
 In general,
 programming to abstractions gives us power by letting us use libraries
 of functions on a data structure regardless of that data structure's
 implementation.

 ### Distinguishing Abstraction and Implementation

-A data structure can take part in the sequence abstraction if it's
-possible to treat it as a *logical* list.
-"Logical" is emphasized in
-"logical list" to distinguish it from the concrete implementation of a
+To gain more insight into how "programming to abstractions" makes
-linked list.
-Let's implement a linked list in Javascript so that we
+Clojure powerful, let's implement a linked list in Javascript so that
-can fully appreciate the distinction between the seq (logical list)
+we can fully appreciate the distinction between the seq (logical list)
 abstraction and the concrete implementation of a linked list.
+In a

-In a linked list, nodes are linked in a linear sequence.
-Here's how
+linked list, nodes are linked in a linear sequence.
+Here's how you
-you might create one in Javascript:
+might create one:

 ```javascript
 // "next" is null because this is the last node in the list